 Villeret Tower

-Villeret Tower was built in the first half of the 13th century by Ybert de Villeret, a vassal of the Count of Namur.
-It was built on the southern slope of the valley of the Ligne stream and was mainly used as a watchtower, as it was located on the border of the County of Namur with the Duchy of Brabant.
-It defended Namur together with the nearby castles of Falnuée and Mielmont.
+The Villeret Tower was built in the first half of the 13th century by Ybert de Villeret, a vassal of the Count of Namur.
+It was constructed on the southern slope of the valley of the Ligne stream and mainly served as a watchtower, as it was located on the border of the County of Namur and the Duchy of Brabant.
+It defended Namur along with the nearby castles of Falnuée and Mielmont.

-The tower was built out of sandstone and limestone and had three levels connected through wall staircases and was protected by a dry moat.
+The tower was made of sandstone and limestone, and it had three levels connected by wall staircases, protected by a dry moat.

-At the time of the War of the Cow (1274-1277) subjects of the Prince-Bishop of Liège were imprisoned here.
-The tower lost its military function with the arrival of Philippe the Good as the Count of Namur.
+During the War of the Cow (1274-1277), subjects of the Prince-Bishop of Liège were imprisoned here.
+The tower lost its military function when Philippe the Good became the Count of Namur.

-Between 1524 and 1857 the complex was used as the residence of some kind of administrator called a 'censier' in French.
-I couldn't find a translation for this word, so if anyone can tell me what it means; please mail me!
+From 1524 to 1857, the complex served as the residence for an administrator called a 'censier' in French.
+I couldn't find a translation for this word, so if anyone knows what it means, please email me!

-At the beginning of the 20th century the tower and its outbuildings were in a very ruinous state.
-The tower itself was used as a cattle shed.
-At the end of the 20th century the castle was bought by an individual.
-The tower was the subject of a restoration campaign intended to make it suitable for habitation again.
-There are also plans to build new structures next to the castle.
+At the start of the 20th century, the tower and its outbuildings were in very poor condition.
+The tower was used as a cattle shed.
+By the end of the 20th century, an individual purchased the castle.
+The tower underwent a restoration campaign to make it livable again.
+There are also plans to construct new structures beside the castle.

-When I visited it seemed that the forementioned campaign only consolidated the tower.
-No new structures were build.
-The outbuildings still are in ruin and very much overgrown.
-There only was a deep hole next to the tower; perhaps for the intended swimming pool?
-Let's hope that no new structures are ever built because it would ruin the present peaceful atmosphere in my opinion.
-The tower itself can't be visited; its entrances are walled up.
-The terrain surrounding the tower is freely accessible.
+When I visited, it appeared that the renovation only reinforced the tower itself.
+No new structures had been built.
+The outbuildings remain in ruins and are heavily overgrown.
+There was only a large hole next to the tower, perhaps intended for a swimming pool.
+Hopefully, no new structures are ever built, as I believe they would ruin the peaceful atmosphere.
+The Villeret Tower itself cannot be visited because its entrances are walled up, but the surrounding land is open to the public.

 Gallery